Frequently Asked Questions

-Where required, licenses and/or approvals from Provincial agencies are necessary to operate a business within the RDN, such as for liquor and cannabis retail sales, child care, or food service.
+Where required, licenses and/or approvals from Provincial agencies are necessary to operate a business within the RDN, such as for liquor and cannabis retail sales, child care or food service.
 In some cases, the Provincial agency requires the RDN to support an application for a license before it can be issued.
 Applicants for Provincial licenses such as liquor or cannabis retail, are required to make an application to the RDN for review.
-Please be advised that the required licenses and approvals may need to be submitted in support of a building permit application, such as to establish a catering service or child care facility as a home based business within a residential building.
+Please be advised that the required licenses and approvals may need to be submitted in support of a building permit application, such as to establish a catering service or child care facility as a home-based business within a residential building.
 For more information refer to the applicable provincial agency.
-Note that in some cases, the RDN has policy in place, such as for liquor and cannabis licensing.
+Note that in some cases, the RDN has a policy in place, such as for liquor and cannabis licensing.
 These can be found on the Bylaws, Policies, Forms & Maps page linked on the left of the screen.

 Applications & Permits

 Application Forms for planning approvals, such as development permits, the home-based business registry, and land use information letters, can be found on the Bylaws, Policies, Forms & Maps page linked on the left of the screen.

 Fees for planning applications can be found in the Fees Bylaw found on the Bylaws, Policies, Forms & Maps page linked on the left of the screen.
 For more complex applications, such as subdivision or amendments, you may wish to contact planning staff.
 Contact information is listed on the left of the screen (you may need to scroll up).

 How do I cut down trees or build near a ditch, or an Eagles nest, or in a floodplain, or above a known aquifer?